handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ## Change the width of the filter menu

-To make the filter menu wider, you can change the width of the entire [column menu](@/guides/columns/column-menu.md).
-For that, override Handsontable's CSS by using this
-selector: `.htDropdownMenu table.htCore`.
+If you have long text data in your columns that don't fit in the filters container, you may need to adjust the column menu's width for a better user experience.
+Fortunately, you can achieve this with just CSS by adding a style to `.htDropdownMenu table.htCore`.

 ```css
 /* style the column menu */